igorw/weblog/_posts/2012-12-30-sexpr-walker.md

 </center>

 There are several possibilities as to when this compilation step should happen.
-If the LISP implementation has a notion of files and possibly compilation of the files to some form of bytecode, then it usually happens on a per-file basis.
+If the Lisp implementation has a notion of files and possibly compilation of the files to some form of bytecode, then it usually happens on a per-file basis.
 In the context of a <abbr title="read-eval-print loop">REPL</abbr>, compilation often occurs for each entered form before it is